Single Row vs Dual Row Light Bars: What’s the Difference in Australia?

 What Is a Dual Row Light Bar?

 A dual row light bar uses two stacked rows of LEDs, allowing more chips and higher total output in a single unit.
+These are often selected in heavy-duty 4×4 equipment and touring builds.

 Key Characteristics